 Home to many of their most adored compositions, Gothic‘s maturity remains tangible.
 A group of musicians – led by Gregor MacKintosh’s unmistakable guitar sound – fearlessly venturing into realms unknown and introducing rarely heard melody to doom metal’s genuinely monolithic drone.

-Wrap your earholes around “Gothic” and “Eternal” and tell us that sound doesn’t invoke shivers a quarter of a century after its release!
-Revolutionary.
+Wrap your earholes around “Gothic” and “Eternal” and tell us that sound doesn’t invoke shivers 30 years after its release!